Sorry, you need to enable JavaScript to visit this website.

 The reform also includes projects to improve the protection of children from social control and extremism, including a proposal to establish ‘rights schools’ in some vulnerable housing areas with the purpose of ensuring that children know their rights, regardless of ethnic background.

-Apart from this reform, the following actors and organisations (among others) focus on young people’s rights:
+Apart from the reform and the Child’s Act, the following actors and organisations (among others) focus on young people’s rights:

 The Danish Authority of Social Services and Housing

-The Danish Authority of Social Services and Housing (Socialstyrelsen) and the National Council for Children have published a series of articles about young people’s rights in relation to placements outside the home and foster care.
-The articles cover four types of placement:
+The Danish Authority of Social Services and Housing (Social-og Boligstyrelsen) and the National Council for Children have published a series of articles about young people’s rights in relation to placements outside the home and foster care.
+The articles cover four types of placements:

 • Foster care

-• Residential institution (døgninstitution)/accommodation facilities (opholdssted) for children and young people
+• Residential institutions (døgninstitution)/accommodation facilities (opholdssted) for children and young people

-• Partly locked residential institution (delvis lukket institution)
+• Partly locked residential institutions (delvis lukket institution)

 For each of the four themes, the article describes in writing and in a short film: